Individuals hoping to become licensed will need to complete the required education through a third-party recognized

 Education is an investment in yourself and your career.
 Investing not just money, but time—time in understanding your learning needs, in researching course options, in building your knowledge—can set you up for long-term success protecting the public and providing competent service.

 Download RECA’s guide on How to Choose a Course Provider for more information on things to consider when choosing your pre-licensing courses.

 Real estate pre-licensing education consists of the Fundamentals of Real Estate course, and a series of practice courses, one for each of the four areas of practice:

 Mortgage pre-licensing education consists of the Fundamentals of Mortgage Brokerage course and the Practice of Mortgage Brokerage course.

 Condominium managers must complete the Fundamentals of Condominium Management and the Practice of Condominium Management and the accompanying exams to become eligible for licensing in Alberta.

 RECA’s exams are written at an exam centre/physical location.
 Learners have 3 months to write their exam once RECA has been notified by a course provider of their completion of the course.
-To book your exam, you must first complete your practice exam.
-Once you have completed your practice exam for the course that you’re taking, you will receive an email with next steps on how to book the exam.
+You will receive an email with next steps on how to book the exam.

 If you require exam accommodations due to exceptional circumstances, please contact firstname.lastname@example.org.
 In your email, please explain your situation and the reason for your request.

 Learners have two attempts in total to write their respective exam.
 Learners are responsible for paying the fee for each attempt.
 Learners must also write and complete their exams before their program/course expiration date, no exception.
 Passing grade is 70%.